 The device is entirely command set compatible with the JEDEC single-power-supply Flash standard.
 Commands are written to the command register using standard microprocessor write timings.
-Register contents serve as input to an internal state-machine that controls the erase and programming circuitry.
+Register contents serve as input to an internal state machine that controls the erase and programming circuitry.
 Write cycles also internally latch addresses and data needed for the programming and erase operations.
-Reading data out of the device is similar to reading from other Flash or EPROM devices.
+Reading data out of the device is similar to reading from 12.0 volt Flash or EPROM devices.

-Device programming occurs by executing the program command sequence.
-This initiates the Embedded Program algorithm-an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.

-Device erasure occurs by executing the erase command sequence.
-This initiates the Embedded Erase algorithm-an internal algorithm that automatically preprograms the array (if it is not already programmed)

-before executing the erase operation.
+The device is programmed by executing the program command sequence.
+This invokes the Embedded Program algorithm-an internal algorithm that automatically times the program pulse widths and verifies proper cell margin.
+The device is erased by executing the erase command sequence.
+This invokes the Embedded Erase algorithm-an internal algorithm that automatically preprograms the array (if it is not already programmed) before executing the erase operation.
 During erase, the device automatically times the erase pulse widths and verifies proper cell margin.

-The host system can detect whether a program or erase operation is complete by observing the RY/BY# pin, or by reading the DQ7 (Data# Polling) and DQ6 (toggle) status bits.
-After a program or erase cycle has been completed, the device is ready to read array data or accept another command.

 The sector erase architecture allows memory sectors to be erased and reprogrammed without affecting the data contents of other sectors.
-The device is fully erased when shipped from the factory.
+A sector is typically erased and verified within one second.
+The device is erased when shipped from the factory.

-Hardware data protection measures include a low V{CC} detector that automatically inhibits write operations during power transitions.
-The hardware sector protection feature disables both program and erase operations in any combination of the sectors of memory.
-This can be achieved via programming equipment.
+The hardware sector group protection feature disables both program and erase operations in any combination of the eight sector groups of memory.
+A sector group consists of four adjacent sectors.

-The Erase Suspend feature enables the user to put erase on hold for any period of time to read data from, or program data to, any sector that is not selected for erasure.
+The Erase Suspend feature enables the system to put erase on hold for any period of time to read data from, or program data to, a sector that is not being erased.
 True background erase can thus be achieved.